cincuranet/blog/cv.md

     language: English
     sessions:
       - Entity Framework Core 3.0
+  - title: Gopas TechEd 2019
+    date: May 13-16, 2019
+    language: Czech
+    sessions:
+      - .NET Core 3.0 and why it's the biggest change since .NET Core
+      - Entity Framework vs SQL Server - what you could and did not do; and what you shouldn't do and still did (with Vladimir Muzny)
+      - How to measure .NET code performance correctly
   - title: Global Azure Bootcamp - Prague
     date: April 27, 2019
     language: Czech